AnonGuy/structure/docs/README.md

 | Procedural | My application stack will be comprised of several Python modules, each separated into classes, methods and functions.
 I will be able to remove modules, test modules and edit modules in a way that does not affect any irrelevant components of the application. |
 | Concurrent | The web application must be able to handle multiple HTTP requests simultaneously.
 I will be applying concurrent thinking to plan and design the processing and response for each request. |

+### Conclusion

+The statements above have shown that my problem can be solved with a computational method.
+This makes it suited for a computer to solve with a program.

+If the problem is successfully solved, the stakeholders will be able to access a web dashboard where they will be able to **view their school timetable**, **add and remove events from this timetable**, and **view statistics of their study progress**.

 ### Research

+### Stakeholder Interview Questions

+* Have you ever used a homework management system before?
+* If so, what are your favourite features of this system?
+* Are there any features you want to see from a system like this?
+* Are there any features you want removed?

+### Interview results: Troy Sherlock
+#### Have you ever used a homework management system before?
+*Yes, I have used Show My Homework in high school to manage my timetabled lessons and homework.*
+#### If so, what are your favourite features of this system?
+*My favourite feature is the ability to colour-code homework slots depending on whether they are completed or not.*
+#### Are there any features you want to see from a system like this?
+*I would like to see a reminder system, such as push notifications for due homework.*
+#### Are there any features you want removed?
+*I do not like Show My Homework's "my calendar" system, and would like it to display more accurate time stamps.*

 I found a service that is a similar solution to my own, **showmyhomework.co.uk**, by Satchel: